merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Note that this flag only works for matrix output because, well, the long-format output inherently includes KEGG metadata.

-Note also that you can combine this flag with the `--only-complete` flag, like so:
+**Including rows of all zeros in the matrix output**

+The `--include-zeros` flag works for matrix output, too.
+By default, modules that have 0 completeness (or KOs that have 0 hits) in every input sample will be left out of the matrix files.
+Using `--include-zeros` results in the inclusion of these items (that is, the inclusion of rows of all zeros).

 {{ codestart }}
-anvi-estimate-metabolism -i internal-genomes.txt --matrix-format --only-complete --include-metadata
-{{ codestop }}

-**Including rows of all zeros in the matrix output** The `--include-zeros` flag works for matrix output, too.
-By default, modules that have 0 completeness or KOs that have 0 hits in every input sample will be left out of the matrix files.
-Using `--include-zeros` results in the inclusion of these items.
-{{ codestart }}
 anvi-estimate-metabolism -i internal-genomes.txt --matrix-format --include-zeros
 {{ codestop }}

 **Getting module-specific KO hit matrices**

-The standard KO hit matrix includes all KOfams that were annotated at least once in your input databases (or all KOfams that we know about, if `--include-zeros`).
-But sometimes you might want to see a matrix with only the KOs from a particular module.
-To do this, pass a comma-separated list of KEGG module numbers to this flag, and then your matrix output will include KO hit matrices for each module in the list.
+The standard KO hit matrix includes all KOfams that were annotated at least once in your input databases (or all KOfams that we know about, if `--include-zeros` is used).
+But sometimes you might want to see a matrix with only the KOs from a particular metabolic pathway.
+To do this, pass a comma-separated (no spaces) list of KEGG module numbers to the `--module-specific-matrices` flag, and then your matrix output will include KO hit matrices for each module in the list.

 For example,

 {{ codestart }}
 anvi-estimate-metabolism -e input_txt_files/external_genomes.txt \
                          --matrix-format \
                          --module-specific-matrices M00001,M00009 \
                          -O external_genomes
 {{ codestop }}

 will produce the output files `external_genomes-M00001_ko_hits-MATRIX.txt` and `external_genomes-M00009_ko_hits-MATRIX.txt` (in addition to the typical output matrices).
 Each additional output matrix will include one row for each KO in the module, in the order it appears in the module definition.
 It will also include comment lines for each major step (or set of steps) in the module definition, to help with interpreting the output.

 Check out this (partial) example for module M00001: